shiddartabahadur/shiddarta.com/content/blog/machine-learning/Error-Handling-in-Functional-Data-Operation.md

 I hope this article has inspired you to consider abstracting those nested containers you have been using (and hating all along!).
 Next up, I will be integrating Point-free’s randomness container `Gen` into `ResultFDO` which would then allow us to have a more controllable seeding of our CoreData context (for testing).
 Then, I will apply the same concept again to justify another container for wrapping our `ResultFDO` as otherwise, we would need to deal with up to three levels deep of containers.

-For any feedback (or just to say hi), hit me up on😊
+For any feedback (or just to say hi), buzz me😊